 When should students begin working with Career Services?
 Career Services works with students from enrollment until graduation and beyond.
 Ideally, a student will start exploring careers as early as their first year so that they can prepare for field experience opportunities and the eventual job hunt.
 Career exploration and planning outlines our suggested two-year career exploration plan for students.

 Will career assessment or vocational testing tell my student what career is best?
 While our testing does a very good job of assessing interests and values, it should not be seen as a foolproof means of choosing a job.
 Vocational testing should be used in collaboration with workshops, counseling, internship experiences, and advice from family and friends to help students find a broad career path that offers many possibilities for personal and professional growth.

 Why would a student who has decided on a major need to use Career Services?
 In any major, there are a number of career paths that students may take depending on their interests and abilities.
-Shadowing, networking, gaining hands-on experience through a co-op or volunteer work can help students to develop skills that are valued by employers and to gain experience that can clarify or solidify the direction of their career.
+Shadowing, networking, gaining hands-on experience through volunteer work can help students to develop skills that are valued by employers and to gain experience that can clarify or solidify the direction of their career.
 Our office is a valuable resource for finding such opportunities, and for providing access to alumni and employers.